 Despite the many advantages of summer whale-watching tours, going whale-watching in the winter also has its benefits.

-First, winter whale-watching tours are much less busy.
-The summers are high-season for the number of visitors in Iceland, making whale watching in the winter less crowded.
+First, winter tours in Iceland including whale-watching tours are much less busy.
+Summers are high season for the number of visitors in Iceland, making whale watching in the winter less crowded.

-If you don't mind bracing cold winter conditions, you are likely to have a lot more space to search for sea mammals and spot them from the viewing deck when they do appear.
+If you don't mind bracing cold winter conditions, you will likely have a lot more space to search for sea mammals and spot them from the viewing deck when they do appear.

 However, it's not unheard of for great whales to occasionally linger throughout winter, so it’s reasonable to hope to see minke whales and occasionally humpbacks.

 The second advantage of whale watching in winter applies solely to whale watching in certain areas.
-Breidafjordur bay, between the Westfjords and Snaefellsnes peninsula, is a herring wintering ground, and the abundance of food attracts many predators.
+Breidafjordur Bay, between the Westfjords and the Snaefellsnes Peninsula, is a herring wintering ground, and the abundance of food attracts many predators.

-The apex predator of the ocean around Iceland, the orca, is, therefore, more common to see in Breidafjordur in the winter rather than in the summer.
+Therefore, orcas, the apex predator of the ocean around Iceland, are more common in Breidafjordur in the winter than in the summer.

 The herring in Breidafjordur also means that humpbacks who linger throughout winter will often congregate there.